vippsas/vipps-solutions/taxi-companies/scan-qr-to-payment-page.md

 Generate a static QR code with a
 [merchant redirect QR](https://developer.vippsmobilepay.com/docs/APIs/qr-api/vipps-qr-api#merchant-redirect-qr-codes)
-linking to your taximeter system.
+linking to your website or app.

 ### Step 2: The customer scans the static QR